widilo/widiloCats4Pages/README.md

 ```
 After you have saved the changes in the functions.php, you will see two new columns in your WordPress page overview: Categories and Keywords.
 Congratulations you did it!

+Download widilo®Cats4Pages v1.0.1

+If you are not very familiar with PHP or changing WordPress themes or creating child themes, we provide you the latest release of widilo®Cats4Pages, Version 1.0.1, for download here: https://github.com/widilo/widiloCats4Pages/releases/tag/widiloCats4pages-v.1.0.1

 : )